What SLPs Need to Know:

 Coltheart and colleagues (2001) proposed the Dual Route Cascaded Model for reading single words.
 The whole process begins with the visual system, which identifies letter features and individual letters.
 From there, there are three routes the brain can use to recognize the word and read it aloud:

 - Lexical non-semantic route: allows recognition of familiar words without being able to attach meaning to them if the semantic system is impaired.
+The person can read aloud, but doesn’t understand what the text is saying.

 This is comparable to the dual-route model for writing.
 Learn about it in What SLPs Need to Know: Agraphia.